 Talking to Your Partner About STDs

-You know you should talk about sexually transmitted diseases (STDs) before the action starts, but if you're like most people the thought of having "the talk" makes you completely nervous.
-Welcome to STD Chat 101.Read More
+You know you should talk about sexually transmitted diseases (STDs) before the action starts.
+But what if the thought of having "the talk" makes you nervous?
+These tips can help.Read More

 HIV and AIDS